frederickaplan/fdh/files/PART2/fdh-2-6.md

 Distant Reading through Machine reading is currently limited by the performance of Text Analysis pipelines.

-Whereas surface readers deliberately choose to stick to a text’s surface, distant readers are currently still practically hindered by the lack of suitable technology to produce deeper readings of texts, even if they wanted to dig beneath a text’s symptomatic surface.
+Whereas surface readers deliberately choose to stick to a text’s surface, distant readers are currently still practically hindered by the lack of a suitable technology to produce deeper readings of texts, even if they wanted to dig beneath a text’s symptomatic surface.

-There is a paradox between the fact that Reading is universally recognised as complex and individual interpretation process and the ambition of designing more and more complex Reading Machines, acting maybe as a Universal Reader.
+There is a paradox between the fact that Reading is universally recognised **as complex and individual interpretative process** and the ambition of designing more and more complex Reading Machines, acting maybe as a Universal Reader.
 Distant reading is currently unsituated and uncontextualized.

-Distant Reading is a form of artificial reading (i.e. reading performed by an artificially intelligent agent)
+Distant Reading is a form of artificial reading (i.e. reading performed by an artificially intelligent agent).
 With progress of Natural Language Processing, Distant Reading / Machine Reading can dig deeper under the surface of texts.

+---

 ## 2. Information extraction